 National Rail

-Sidcup Station opened in October 1866, a month after the opening of the Dartford Loop Line on 1 September 1866.
-It is located 1 mile (1.6 km) north of Sidcup High Street.
-It provides the area with National Rail services to London Charing Cross, Dartford and Gravesend.
+Sidcup railway station opened in October 1866, a month after the opening of the Dartford Loop Line on 1 September 1866.
+It is 1 mile (1.6 km) north of Sidcup town centre.
+The station provides the area with Southeastern services to London Charing Cross and to Gravesend.

 Roads

 Sidcup High Street is on the A211, following in length the old London – Maidstone – Hythe road.
-The A211 starts just after Eltham High Street, in the middle running along the A20 Sidcup By-pass before ending at Foots Cray, where the B2173 continues along the former A20 road.
+The A211 starts just at the eastern end of Eltham High Street, running through New Eltham, then alongside the A20 Sidcup By-pass before ending at Foots Cray, where the B2173 continues towards Swanley along the former A20 road.
 The A211 connects the two main roads in this district; Station Road and Main Road.

 East Rochester Way on the A2 road runs partly through the district, adjoining Blackfen Road.
-The road provides links to the Blackwall Tunnel and Kent.
+This road provides links to the Blackwall Tunnel and Kent.

 Douglas Macmillan (1884–1969), founder of Macmillan Cancer Support, lived in Knoll Road from 1924 until 1966, and also ran his charity from that address.
 Bexley Civic Society placed a blue plaque on the house in 2010[37]